Eucalyptus largiflorens: Description

 Eucalyptus largiflorens is a tree that grows to a height of 20 m with rough bark to the thinnest branches.
 The bark is dark grey and fibrous or flaky, sometimes furrowed on the trunk.
-The leaves on young trees are dull greyish green to bluish, linear to narrow lance-shaped, 40-155 mm long and 4-18 mm wide.
+The leaves on young trees are dull greyish green to bluish, linear to narrow lance-shaped, 40-155 mm long and 4–18 mm wide.
 Adult leaves are lance-shaped, the same shade of green on both sides, 60-180 mm long and 8-20 mm wide.
 The flowers are arranged in groups of mostly between seven and eleven on the ends of the branches or in leaf axils on a cylindrical peduncle 3-11 mm long, individual flowers on a cylindrical pedicel 1-5 mm long.
 The mature buds are green to yellow, oval to club-shaped, 4-5 mm long and 2-3 mm wide.
 The operculum is hemispherical to cone-shaped, shorter and narrower than the flower cup.
 The stamens are white.
 Flowering occurs in most months but especially in autumn and spring.
 The fruit is a hemispherical to oval capsule, 3-6 mm long and 3-5 mm wide.

 Taxonomy

-Eucalyptus largiflorens was first formally described in 1855 by Ferdinand von Mueller and the description was published in Transactions and Prodeedings of the Victorian Institute for the Advancement of Science.
+Eucalyptus largiflorens was first formally described in 1855 by Ferdinand von Mueller and the description was published in Transactions and Proceedings of the Victorian Institute for the Advancement of Science.
 The specific epithet (largiflorens) is derived from the Latin words largus meaning "abundant" and florens meaning "blooming", referring to the size of the inflorescence.